pankshok/c2-api-client/README.md

 # C2 EC2 API Client

-Simple client for sending custom requests to CROC Cloud platform.
+Simple command-line utility for sending custom requests to CROC Cloud platform.
 You may send requests in parallel and specify Availability Zones.

+**Warning: this utility is not intended for automation cases.
+Use https://github.com/C2Devel/boto.git and python scripts instead.**

 ## Requirements